I’ve seen and heard many cliché statements about God over the years (and I’m sure you have too) that have no Biblical foundation whatsoever.

 I asked my husband this question, and he just chuckled and said, “I guess so.”

-Thanks for the validation, Honey. 😘
+Thanks for the help, Honey. 😘

 After arriving at this conclusion, I began to wonder what makes God smile?